mrfearless/DrawTextEXT/README.md

 ## Todo

-Note: I am still working on the bbcode version, so I would suggest not using it at the moment as I haven't refactored it or tested it currently.
+Note: I am still working on the bbcode version, initial version is included but testing for lists and list items hasn't been completed yet.

 The html tag `<a href="url">title</a>` in the `DrawHTMLCODE` function doesn't currently work other than to display the title text.
 No mouse over, mouse click, cursor change or font normal | underline.
 I'm still thinking up a way to implement this properly.